rapidsai/cudf/docs/source/10min.rst

 Append
 ~~~~~~~~~~~~~~~~~~~~~

-You can append values from another `Series` or array-like object.
-Appending `Series` with nulls is not yet supported, but can be done using the `concat` method.
+Appending values from another `Series` or array-like object. `Append` does not support `Series` with nulls.
+This can be done using the `concat` method.

 .. ipython:: python